 - Gartner made many false proposals about HANA, but without declaring how much money they take from SAP.

 On January 11, 2013, ComputerWorld published the article Will Oracle’s Customer Base Migrate to SAP Business Suite.
 In this article, Gartner is quoted on the topic of HANA.
-In this article, you will find the accuracy of the Gartner article with the benefit of 4.5 years of hindsight.
+Gartner got nearly everything about HANA wrong.
+A primary reason for this is how much SAP paid Gartner, the fact that the Gartner analysts know very little about databases, and how effectively SAP’s analyst relationship managers presented their marketing information to Gartner.
+You will find the accuracy of the Gartner article with the benefit of 4.5 years of hindsight.

 Biased Information Source Says What About HANA?